 When the sunlight begins to change color over the calm sea and the last bird songs are heard, the most special moment of the day has arrived: the sunset.

-Watching a sunset in Menorca is something spectacular and unique, and I remember few places where I have had this same sensation.
-A whole palette of orange colors reflecting on the sea in a moment as simple as precious, and to enjoy it like a local, here are the 5 best places to watch the sunset in Menorca.
+Watching a sunset in Menorca is something spectacular and unique, and I remember few places where I have had this same feeling.
+A whole palette of orange colors reflecting on the sea in a moment as simple as precious, and to enjoy it like a local, here are the 5 best places from where to watch the sunset in Menorca.

 1. The best sunset, from a catamaran in the middle of the sea

 This excursion can be done early in the morning or at sunset, and logically I recommend you the option to see the magical sunset from the sea, but being a flexible option you decide how to combine it with the rest of your plans in Menorca.
-Just so you have it in mind, the tour lasts 3 hours 30 minutes and the price of the experience is $ 72
+For your information, the tour lasts 2 hours 15 minutes and the price of the experience is $ 0

-This Catamaran experience, like several others, departs from Fornells, in the north of Menorca.
+This Catamaran experience, like many others, departs from Fornells, in the north of Menorca.
 The only way to get there from Ciutadella or Mahón is by car.

 2. End the day with the views from the Pont d'en Gil